Blog ComparisonsProductplan vs Productboard: 2026 Comparison

 Here are the key features of Featurebase:

-- Private and public roadmaps
+- Private and public product roadmaps to communicate upcoming features internally and externally

-Start collecting & managing product feedback with Featurebase for free β
+✨ Start collecting & managing product feedback with Featurebase for free →

 More comparisons: